-If you’re more B2C (Business to Consumer), you should be mastering Facebook, Pinterest and maybe Instagram.
-If you’re trying to reach the younger generation (12-24), you should check out Snapchat.
+If you’re more B2C (Business to Consumer), you should be mastering Facebook, Pinterest and Instagram.
+And, if you’re trying to reach the younger generation (12-24), you should check out Snapchat and TikTok.
 B2B (Business to Business) – focus on LinkedIn and Facebook.
-If you want to drive traffic to your website (and who doesn’t), then you can automate content to Twitter and Google+.
+Moreover, if you want to drive traffic to your website (and who doesn’t), then you can automate content to Twitter.
+More info: B2B vs B2C.

 You have a choice to make.
 Either hire someone who knows what they’re doing to do it for you or learn how to do it yourself.

-Either way a place to start is a free 30-minute phone consultation & analysis of your website and social media efforts.
+Either way, a place to start is a free 15-minute phone consultation & analysis of your website and social media efforts.
 Click here to schedule.